cryptoassetlab/cryptoassetlab.github.io/README.md

-We aim to be a meeting point between academia, industry, institutions, and regulators; we encourage students, research, and practitioners to join us and help with research, teaching, and experimentation activities.
+We aim to be a meeting point between academia, industry, institutions, and regulators; we encourage students, research, and practitioners to join us and help with research, development, training, teaching, and experimentation activities.

 The lab is a joint initiative between the academic and scientific community of